• About

 Buche de Noel is a showstopping French Christmas Cake that’s delicious, chocolaty, and much easier to make than it looks!

-This Yule Log Cake recipe is entirely from scratch with layers of chocolate sponge cake, chocolate buttercream, and chocolate ganache and includes step-by-step photos, recipe tips, and variations to help you make the perfect one this holiday season!
+This Yule Log Cake Recipe is entirely from scratch with layers of chocolate sponge cake, chocolate buttercream, and chocolate ganache and includes step-by-step photos, recipe tips, and variations to help you make the perfect one this holiday season!

 Close up photo of a buche de noel yule log cake with chocolate filling topped with cranberries and rosemary.